-Throughout his career Gunn took little interest in compiling high scores but in 1928 he overtook Shrewsbury's Nottinghamshire record for the most hundreds made in Nottinghamshire first-class matches and Gunn's total at the close of his career stood at 55.
+Throughout his career, Gunn took little interest in compiling high scores but in 1928 he overtook Shrewsbury's Nottinghamshire record for the most hundreds made in Nottinghamshire First-Class matches and Gunn's total at the close of his career stood at 55.

 Having completed his first 100 in 1904, he reached his next milestone in the following summer when he achieved 1,000 runs in a season for the first time.
-In 1931 he scored 1,000 runs for the 20th year.
+In 1931 he scored 1,000 runs for the Twentieth year.

-Although he is chiefly remembered as an opening batsmen, in fact it was not until his 10th season for Nottinghamshire that he was employed in this capacity except on the odd occasion.
+Although he is chiefly remembered as an opening batsmen, in fact it was not until his 10th season for Nottinghamshire that he was employed in this capacity, except on the odd occasion.

 The new batting line-up failed to produce results and George Gunn was re-instated for the tenth match of the season.
 So well did he respond that he finished the year at the head of the Nottinghamshire averages.

 In 1929-30, at the age of 50, George Gunn made his third overseas tour with the MCC, this time to the West Indies.
-He played in all four Test matches and again made useful rather than spectacular scores, though v Jamaica he hit 178 and helped Sandham to add 322 for the 1st wicket.
+He played in all four Test matches and again made useful rather than spectacular scores, though versus Jamaica he hit 178 and helped Sandham to add 322 for the 1st wicket.

 In July 1949 he was numbered among the first group of cricketers to be elected honorary life members of the MCC.

-George Gunn died in his sleep at his son's house in Tyler's Green, Sussex on July 28th, 1958.
+George Gunn died in his sleep at his son's house in Tyler's Green, Sussex on 28 July 1958.